Before you begin

 Culture is another factor that you definitely cannot afford to ignore.
 It influences the way people behave and countries are run by people.
 Look for things like the national attitude towards work, politics, unions, debt, money, health, the environment, travel, corruption, education and leisure.

 Considering the long-term economic prospects of a country is an obvious one.
-Look for things like debt levels, GDP growth over the last few decades, wealth equality, average salaries, taxation, average net-worth, house prices vs income, growth in retail and commercial space, number of startups per capita, number of businesses per capita, number of patents per capita, reserves of natural resources, agricultural production, infrastructure, investments in infrastructures and English proficiency just to name a few.
+Look for things like debt levels, GDP growth over the last few decades, wealth equality, average salaries, taxation, average net-worth, house prices vs income, growth in retail and commercial space, the number of startups per capita, the number of businesses per capita, the number of patents per capita, reserves of natural resources, agricultural production, infrastructure, investments in infrastructures and English proficiency just to name a few.

 The way a country educates its people can greatly affect its future prospects.
 For example, a system of education which focuses mainly on memorization and discipline will produce a very different type of workforce than a system which focuses more on practicality and creativity.
 The Education index can provide some interesting insights but for a clearer picture I recommend getting in touch directly with local student groups and visiting universities in person.

-The quality of medical care is an important factor as it shows how efficient a government is at running a large, critical program.
+The quality of medical care is an important factor as it shows how efficient a government is at running a large, mission critical program.
 This is true even in countries like the United States where most of the medical infrastructure is privately-owned.
 You can read this OECD report for some insights into the future of healthcare in the developed world.

 (3) Citizenship and taxation